September 7

 There’s got to be a price for a misrepresented wish come true.
 I could have tripped, been crushed under a black and tan pretty boy, his wild heart beating on mine, his hot breath, my last smell on earth.

-But no, I kept stepping back, working my steps for longer than I expected necessary, when the bear decided he’d made his point, and turned his attention elsewhere.
+But no, I kept stepping back, working my steps for longer than I expected necessary, when at last, the bear decided he’d made his point, and turned his attention elsewhere.

 Copyright 2021.
 All rights reserved.